Still need help?

 Adding a rating field

 Once you have a set of rating criteria, it’s time to add them as rating fields into Screendoor.
-Select the “Edit” link on the right side of the project header, and choose “Rating fields” from the Progress menu.
+Click “Edit” on the right side of the project header.
+Then, select the “Ratings” tab from the project wizard.
 Press the “Add rating field” button to get started.

 Each rating field has a short title, as well as an optional description if you want to add more information.

 There are four types of ratings you can add.